 - Spotify Premium ($9.99/month) and Napster Premier ($9.99/month) allow you to download just about any song you can think of to your phone for offline play.
 (Even long-time holdout Metallica is giving in to the digital craze, at least for their latest album.)
 Both services also allow you to create radio channels based on your fav artists and songs, which is a great way to discover new tracks.

-Bonus tip: If music helps you, stay on top of your playlist.
+Bonus tip: If music helps motivate you to work out, stay on top of your downloads.
 Schedule 30 minutes at the start of each week to update it.
 Rotate your songs frequently to avoid burning out on your favorites.

 2. Learn Something